ameliatuttle/Swiftrax/README.md

 # Swiftrax 🍎

 A clean, focused nutrition tracking app for iOS built with SwiftUI.
-No fitness features, no ads, no sponsored content—just simple, effective food logging.
+No fitness features, no ads, no sponsored content.
+Just simple, swift food logging.

 ## 📱 Features